eranzaksh/microservicesProject/README.md

 This project implements a scalable email processing system using microservices architecture:
 - **Microservice1**: REST API service that receives and validates email requests
-- **Microservice2**: Background processor that stores validated email data in S3
+- **Microservice2**: Background processor that stores validated email data in S3 using schedular laibrary
 - **Infrastructure**: Managed through Terraform on AWS

 ## System Architecture